 The cooked kebabs are often served over warm flatbread to catch the drippings and are accompanied by roasted tomatoes, green or red peppers, sliced onions, and parsley.
 Less traditional, but equally delicious, would be to serve them over a bed of cooked basmati rice or an herbed couscous.

-  - 4 metal skewers or wooden skewers (soaked in water)
+For this recipe, you'll need four metal skewers or wooden skewers soaked in water.

 Wet your hands and place a quarter of the lamb mixture onto each skewer.
-Tip: use a 1 ounce scoop to form balls and thread them onto the skewer, then mash them together.
+One easy way is to use a 1-ounce scoop to form balls, thread them onto the skewer, then mash them together.

 In a small bowl, combine the remaining 1/2 teaspoon each of ground cumin and sumac.

 Grill the kebabs for approximately 12 minutes, until well charred on both sides.
 Sprinkle the spice mix over the kebabs while they are cooking.